St. Paul Institute

 In 2010, with conviction that the store was integral to the Christian culture in the Mid-South and there was a threat of watching it close, it was assumed by four families and generously stewarded to viability over the course of eight years.

-St. Paul Bookstore & Church Supply is the resource component of St. Paul Institute.
-It provides sacramental and church supplies and services to support the local church in her mission to make disciples.
-It is a much-beloved haven for bookworms, arm-chair theologians, pastors, seminarians, church staff, professional and amateur apologists, and Christians and non-Christians alike who are interested and striving after all things good, true, beautiful, and holy.
+It continues to provide sacramental, church supplies, and services to support the local church in her mission to make disciples.
+It is a much-beloved haven for bookworms, arm-chair theologians, pastors, seminarians, church staff, professional and amateur apologists, Christians, and non-Christians alike who are interested and striving after all things good, true, beautiful, and holy.

 Anne Walsh has been a part-time sales associate at St. Paul’s for nine years.
 Her duties include helping customers discern their needs and interests, as well as assisting co-workers find and bring the right products into the store and on the floor.
 Anne’s previous job experiences are in the fields of journalism and university public relations, writing stories for newspapers, and editing and designing publications.
 When she is not at work, Anne can be found reading for two book clubs, cooking, keeping up with family and friends, and attending as many Masses as she can at the Church of the Blessed Sacrament.